htcondor/htcondor/python-bindings.md

   version that depends on Boost and the `htcondor2` and `classad2` versions that strive to be bug-for-bug compatible but use only the Python C API.

+- When writing docstrings, be aware that the `htcondor` and `classad` module documentation *does not* automatically pick up new docstrings.
+  The `htcondor2` and `classad2` documentation is written so that new methods are generally picked up automatically, but new classes are not.

 - The `classad3` module is intended to be API breaking but a major leap forward in terms of implementation simplicity -- and therefore maintainabililty -- as well as a substantial improvement to the API.